 Funky Finds in the Near Southside

 The Near Southside is made up of mom-and-pop businesses.
-Shops like Kendall Clay Davis, Danette's Urban Oasis and Etico have shifted to the online model in recent days.
+Shops like Kendall Davis Clay, Danette's Urban Oasis and Etico have shifted to the online model in recent days.
 Fort Worth Locals, LAUDE the Label and Winton & Waits have long offered online shopping and will continue to do so.
 Follow all on social media for real-time updates and ordering specifications.

 Fort Worth Museum Gift Shops

 The museums of the Cultural District have re-opened with limited hours and you can shop their gift shops in-person or online.
 The Modern Art Museum of Fort Worth sells prints, clothing, books and postcards through its online portal.
 The National Cowgirl Museum and Hall of Fame has some of the coolest western jewelry, clothing and trinkets around.
 The Amon Carter Museum of American Art and the Sid Richardson Museum also have lovely shops worthy of a browse.

 Shopping centers like Sundance Square, Crockett Row at West 7th, the Shops at Clearfork, Westbend, Waterside, University Village and Tanger Outlets all thrive on foot traffic.
 During this time of social distancing many have limited hours and capacities so consider shopping your favorite boutique online.
-Sundance Square shops like Parts Unknown, Overland Sheepskin Co. and Yours Truly have online storefronts.
+Sundance Square shops like Parts Unknown and Overland Sheepskin Co. have online storefronts.

 Fort Worth Finds